cyverse-archive/DE/api/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadata endpoint using the same path.
 Please see the metadata service documentation for more information.

+## Logically Deleting an Ontology

+Secured Endpoint: DELETE /admin/ontologies/{ontology-version}

+Delegates to apps: DELETE /admin/ontologies/{ontology-version}

+This endpoint is a passthrough to the apps endpoint using the same path.
+Please see the metadata service documentation for more information.

 ## Set Active Ontology Version

 Secured Endpoint: POST /admin/ontologies/{ontology-version}